 The Aeronautics degree is designed specifically for students who work, have worked, or desire to work in aviation-related careers.
 If you are a student with existing aviation knowledge or skill, Embry-Riddle’s aeronautics degree acknowledges your valuable acquired experience by awarding prior-learning credit.
 The Aeronautics degree then continues to build on those skills and knowledge.

-The program also provides an opportunity for students new to aviation to acquire aviation-specific knowledge through aviation-related coursework.
-This combination of a student’s aviation learning, aviation courses, courses in business, computer science, economics, humanities, communications, social sciences, mathematics, and physical sciences, along with professional development elective courses and a minor course of study, will prepare graduates for a career in an aviation-related field.
+The Aeronautics degree program also provides an opportunity for students new to aviation to acquire specific knowledge through aviation-related coursework.
+This combination of aviation learning; aviation courses; along with courses in business, computer science, economics, humanities, communications, social sciences, mathematics, and physical sciences, professional development electives and a minor, will prepare you for an aeronautics job or career in the aviation-related field related to aeronautics.